Masakuata/sessionServer/docs/source/index.rst

 **XFSessionServer** is a REST service that helps you handle users sessions and store session information remotely with *minimal configuration*.

+As you read this documentation, you'll get to see that we did all of this in the easiest way possible for you.
+Almost everything in this library can be done in just one line.

+All of this was done with love for the dev community.
+Be sure to check out the `repo <https://github.com/Masakuata/sessionServer>`_

 .. note::

    This service is still not ready for public usage!